YouGoDevs/Sexy-UI/contributionsguide.md

 ## Feature Branch - feature or fix branch
 If you're completely new to the term branching, no worries!
-Take a look at this crash course! -> (link)
+Take a look at this crash course! -> https://www.varonis.com/blog/git-branching

 When you're looking to add an entire new component or make a significant change to a package, the best way to get started is with a new branch